theXtDev/chart-image-data-extraction/README.md

-# chart-image-data-extraction
-extract data from scientific charts, using the raw image of it.
+designed for extracting a set of data points from chart image outputs data in csv or xlsx format mainly used for scientific porpuses an image and the related output are attached as an example